adrido/minetest-mapper-cpp/doc/manual.rst

 	blocks (16x16 nodes) or to chunks (the unit of map generation: 5x5 blocks for a world with default settings).

-	In order to allow partial world maps to be combined into larger maps, edge borders of the map are always drawn on the same side (left or top).
-Other edges are always border-less.
+	In order to allow partial world maps to be combined into larger maps, tile borders at the edge of the map are always drawn on the same side (left or top).
+	Other map edges are always border-less.

 	NOTE: As a consequence of preserving all map pixels: